perltidy/perltidy/docs/ci_update.md

 appear near the end of a containing structure are now independent of the existence of any optional trailing comma or semicolon.

-To illustrate the issue, consider the following example, from the Perl::Tidy code itself, where the last statement is not terminated with a semicolon.
+To illustrate the issue, consider the following example, in which the last statement is not terminated with a semicolon.
+Previously, the subsequent comments would have continuation indentation, since the statement is not
-Previously, the subsequent comments would have continuation indentation, since the statement is not terminated:
+terminated:

 ```
 BEGIN {